Expert Pruning to British Standards.

 Tree pruning services should be carried out by a qualified tree surgeon/arborist to ensure the ongoing health of the tree, as well as the safety of persons carrying out the work.
 Tree pruning can be dangerous if unqualified.

-Why call the pros?
+Why hire the experts?

 Bad pruning or bad timing can be catastrophic!